quimpocharles/fcbporftolio/README.md

 </section>
 ```

-- let's add a profile picture. inisde the `public` folder, create a folder called `images`.
+- let's add a profile picture.
-- Download an image of yourself and place it inside your `fcc-portfolio > public > images` folder.
+- Download an image of yourself and place it inside your `fcb-portfolio > images` folder.
   As much as possible, make sure the that size of the `height` and `width` of the image are equal.
   If not, at least the image is almost square in shape.